 community partnerships – value of sponsorship for community environmental projects

-financial indictors – operating costs; overall service delivery; price of AtoNs
+financial indictors – operating costs; overall service delivery; price of AtoN

 External Reporting

 Environmental reporting is a public record and can be considered as an ‘open window’ of an organization’s environmental performance on regulatory compliance, pollution control and corporate stewardship.
 It is also a significant tool for environmental communication to employees, stakeholders and the public in a transparent and accountable way.
 It conveys the major impacts an organization has on the environment, the resources it uses, and the waste it generates.